 TSB is the best high-street bank option for large fixed-rate business loans up to £1 million, but the £250 arrangement fee makes it less competitive for smaller borrowing.

-Important: Santander’s acquisition of TSB (announced July 2025) may affect product availability and branding.
-Santander has previously absorbed Abbey National, Bradford & Bingley, and Alliance & Leicester — all eventually rebranded.
+Important: Santander completed its acquisition of TSB on 30 April 2026 (first announced July 2025), which may affect product availability and branding over the coming years.
+Santander has previously absorbed Abbey National, Bradford & Bingley, and Alliance & Leicester – all eventually rebranded.
 If you take out a TSB business loan today, the loan terms are legally binding and will not change, but your account may eventually migrate to Santander’s platform.

 TSB occupies a clear niche: businesses needing £100,000+ at a fixed rate from a regulated high-street bank.
 The £1 million cap is unmatched, the 9.9% APR is competitive at that scale, and the £250 fee becomes negligible on larger amounts.